winkerVSbecks/sistercode/fundamentals/7-functions.md

 ### Telling your function what to do

 Functions will do whatever you tell them to do!
 Any of the lines of code we've showed so far can work inside of a function.
-Think of each line as instructions for your function to run after another.
-Your instructions need to be place between a functions curly braces like this:
+Think of each line as instructions for your function to run one after another.
+Your instructions need to be placed between a functions curly braces like this:

 ```JavaScript